 Erin Harris (Folio Literary Management)

 Erin Harris is a VP and literary agent at Folio Literary Management.
 She represents literary and book club fiction and narrative nonfiction, including memoir.
 A graduate of the MFA program in Creative Writing at the New School, she brings a strong editorial eye and hands-on approach to her agenting practice.

 Gail Hochman is the president of Brandt & Hochman Literary Agents, LLC and the President of the Association of Authors’ Representatives.
 Her authors’ works have become bestselling novels, successful films and television series, and international publishing phenomena, and have earned their authors prizes ranging from the Pulitzer Prize, National Book Award, and PEN/Faulkner Award to the Guggenheim Fellowship, Lambda Literary Award, and the Caldecott and Newbery Medals.
 Gail is active in numerous charities and foundations which support the needs of women and children in New York City and the writing community.

-Annie Hwang is a literary agent at Folio Literary Management where she represents literary fiction and select nonfiction.
+Annie Hwang is a literary agent at Ayesha Pande Literary where she represents literary fiction and select nonfiction.
 She gravitates toward voice-driven literary fiction that plays with genre and mission-driven narrative nonfiction that explores complex truths about our world.
 A fierce advocate of underrepresented voices, Annie is constantly on the hunt for gifted storytelling that stretches its genre to new heights.